AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-fixed-component.md

 You've added a fixed, editable component to the WKND App!
 You now know how to:

-+ Import from and reuse a AEM React Core Component in the SPA
-+ Add a fixed, but editable, component to the SPA
++ Created a fixed, but editable, component to the SPA
 + Author the fixed component in AEM
 + See the authored content in the Remote SPA